A political reporter’s best tips for visiting the State House in Annapolis

 Across from the Old House Chamber is, fittingly, the Old Senate Chamber.
 This room served as not only the home of the Maryland Senate, but also of the Continental Congress when it met in Annapolis from November 1783 until 1784.

 The room was restored to its 1780s appearance and reopened in 2015.
-It features a statue of General George Washington, who resigned his military commission in that very room on Dec.
+It features a statue of Gen. George Washington, who resigned his military commission in that very room on Dec.
 23, 1783.
 And weeks later, in January 1784, Congress ratified the Treaty of Paris in that chamber, officially ending the Revolutionary War.

 It was that decision by Washington to resign from the military that laid the foundational principle that the young nation would not be governed by a military leader, but rather by a civilian.
 And as you know, Washington later became the first president of the United States in 1789.
 An original copy of Washington’s resignation speech is on display just outside the Old Senate Chamber.